tyowk/aoi.mysql/README.md

 <h1 align="center">Aoi.DB</h1>

 ## 📁  Keep Your Aoi.DB Database
-If you have an existing aoi.db database, you can continue to use it alongside Aoi.MySQL.
+If you have an existing aoi.db database, you can continue to use it alongside aoijs.mysql.
 Just ensure that your setup is correctly configured:

 ```javascript
 const client = new AoiClient({